ni/javascript-styleguide/README.md

 ## Usage

-After following the above steps to install and configure the linter, you be able to run it from the command line using `npx eslint .`
+After following the above steps to install and configure the linter, you should be able to run it from the command line using `npx eslint .`

 ### NPM commands